BES Online Portal Employers Terms of Service

 16 Class Action Waiver

-By using the BES Client Portal, You acknowledge that BES can only offer You these Services under the terms and conditions presented herein.
-As partial consideration for Your use of the BES Client Portal, You agree not to sue BES as a class plaintiff or class representative, join as a class member, or participate as an adverse party in any way in a class-action lawsuit against BES regarding Your use of the BES Client Portal.
+By using the BES Client Portal, You agree not to sue BES as a class plaintiff or participate in a class-action lawsuit against BES regarding Your use of the BES Client Portal.

 If You do not agree to any part of these terms, do not continue Your use of the BES Client Portal.
-However, nothing in this paragraph limits Your rights to bring a lawsuit as an individual plaintiff, including in small claims court.
+This does not limit Your right to bring a lawsuit as an individual plaintiff.

 17 Privacy

-Your use of the BES Client Portal is also governed by our Privacy Policy.
-Please review our Privacy Policy, which explains how we collect, use, and disclose information that pertains to Your privacy.
+Your use of the BES Client Portal is also governed by our Privacy Policy, which explains how we collect, use, and disclose information that pertains to Your privacy.

 18 Modification of Terms

 BES reserves the right to modify or revise the Terms of Service at any time.
 Any changes will be effective immediately upon posting on this page.
-Your continued use of our site after any such changes constitutes Your acceptance of the new Terms of Service.
-Please review these terms regularly to stay informed of any updates.
+Your continued use of our site after changes constitutes Your acceptance of the new Terms of Service.

 19 Code of Conduct